Do I have to take the GRE?

 Did you receive my supporting materials?

-All supporting materials should be sent to the Graduate School of Arts and Science as part of the online application.
+All supporting materials should be uploaded to the Graduate School of Arts and Science as part of the online application.

 How many applications do you receive?
 How many are admitted?